 Sand is a great footing choice for some climates.

 - Let your “metabolically challenged” horses hang outside all day and night!
 If you have a horse with insulin resistance, Cushing’s, or past laminitis, a dry lot is the perfect grass-free zone for getting turnout, sunshine, and bonding with buddies.

 - Give your pastures a rest!
 If you are lucky enough to have pastures, you likely have a rotation so that the grass can replenish.
 Using dry lots for your pastures lets the good grass come back.

 - You may be battling major drought (and therefore yucky pasture) situations, and having a good dry lot gives your some horse turnout management options.

-This dry lot is more like super fine gravel, great for wet areas that need lots of drainage.
+This dry lot is more like super fine gravel, great for wet climates that need lots of drainage.

-Here’s how you can make the most of a dry lot:
+Make the most of a dry lot for horses

 - Add some slow feeders to mimic grazing behaviors.

-- If the footing is horrid, consider adding some well cured compost, bring your tractor in for a spin, or even add a thin layer of sand.
-You may also find that after a rain, the footing in a sandy dry lot is safer than a grass pasture.
+- If the footing is horrid, consider adding some well-cured compost, bring your tractor in for a spin, or even add a thin layer of sand.
+You may also find that after rain, the footing in a sandy dry lot is safer than a grass pasture.